mozilla/legal-docs/en/pocket_privacy_policy_eu.md

 ### Links to other sites and apps

 If you choose to, you may connect your Pocket account to third-party applications to enable additional features like saving from your favorite apps or other unique features third-party developers have created.
 We have set up controls in the Pocket application so that you can control the information that is shared with third-party providers of products and services.
 For example, you may be informed that another app that you use wants to connect to your Pocket account.
 In some cases, such apps will request access to certain data in your Pocket account, such as your Pocket list or your preferred topics, sites and authors (which we have developed based on the content you have saved to Pocket), so that they can customize their services.
 Before such access is provided, however, you will be asked to authorize the sharing of any such information.
 Although the Pocket Technologies may be used in conjunction with third-party products and services, we are not affiliated with, and have no control over, such third parties.
 Except as otherwise expressly included in this Privacy Policy, this document only addresses the use and disclosure of information we collect from you and we encourage you to check the privacy policy of each third-party provider of products or services that you choose to connect your Pocket account to.
 If you use Pocket to save content from YouTube, that content will be made available to Pocket via the YouTube API Services, but will still be hosted by the YouTube site.
 Your use of YouTube content will be subject to the [Google Privacy Policy](https://policies.google.com/privacy).

 ### Working with third parties

-We may work with trusted third parties to facilitate one or more aspects of the products,services, or features that we provide to you, and we may provide some of your personal information directly to these third parties.
+We may work with trusted third parties to facilitate one or more aspects of the products, services, or features that we provide to you, and we may provide some of your personal information directly to these third parties.
 For example, as discussed above, we may use a third party payment processor to process payments for our paid subscription service.
 We may also share limited aggregated data with our advertising partners (read more in the “Aggregate data” section above).
 These parties are subject to confidentiality agreements with us and other legal restrictions that prohibit their use of the information we provide to them for any other purpose other than those discussed above, unless you have explicitly agreed or given your prior permission to them for additional uses.
-If you use the "Listen" feature, we may share the content of the article with a third party service in order to read the article aloud.
+If you use the “Listen” feature, we may share the content of the article with a third party service in order to read the article aloud.

 ### Sharing as required by law or asset sale